+- Reapply the spreader to the differential housing.

+- Remove the bearing caps.

+- Remove the differential.

-- To decrease the amount of backlash, reduce the shim thickness 'B' (Fig.7.) and increase the shim thickness 'D' (Fig.9.) by the same amount.
-Reverse this step to increase the backlash.
+- To increase the amount of backlash, reduce the shim thickness 'D' (Fig.6.) and increase the shim thickness 'E' (Fig.9.) by the same amount.
+Reverse this step to decrease the backlash.

 - Remount the differential as before.

-- Release spreader tension (if applicable).
+- Release spreader tension.

 - Check backlash again as before.

-3.10 Setting Up the Bulkhead Fitting
+3.11 Setting Up the Bulkhead Fitting

-- Apply thread sealant to the threads of the bulkhead body. - Screw the bulkhead body into the tapped hole, and tighten. - Wipe the area clean of any excess thread sealant (inside and outside of the housing). - Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side. - From the outside of the housing, assemble the small O-ring over the top of the short length of seal housing protruding through the bulkhead fitting. - While still holding the seal housing tube into the bulkhead fitting, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.15.), and screw it into the bulkhead body, and lightly tighten.
+Apply thread sealant to the threads of the bulkhead body.

+- Screw the bulkhead body into the tapped hole, and tighten. - Wipe the area clean of any excess thread sealant (inside and outside of the housing). - ☐ Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side. - From the outside of the housing, assemble the small O-ring over the top of the short length of seal housing protruding through the bulkhead fitting. - While still holding the seal housing tube into the bulkhead fitting, insert the small drilled end of the center compression nut over the extended tube as shown in the assembly diagram (Fig.13.), and screw it into the bulkhead body, and lightly tighten.